oobecomau/desktop.gov.au/docs/patterns/bring-your-own-device.md

 It is recommended to read the ACSC risk management publication for enterprise mobility.
 See [Risk Management of Enterprise Mobility Including Bring Your Own Device](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/remote-working-and-secure-mobility/secure-mobility/risk-management-enterprise-mobility-including-bring-your-own-device).

-This pattern suggests **two BYOD access options** dependent on the risk appetite of the Agency and provides some known risk and ISM control guidance.
+This pattern suggests **two BYOD access options** dependent on the risk appetite of the organisation and provides some known risk and ISM control guidance.

-Agencies adopting BYOD should perform their own risk assessments and follow ACSC guidance in regards to the requirements surrounding the platform and adequate separation between private and corporate data.
+Organisations adopting BYOD should perform their own risk assessments and follow ACSC guidance in regards to the requirements surrounding the platform and adequate separation between private and corporate data.

 It is not recommended to process or store sensitive or classified (OFFICIAL:Sensitive and above) data on non-corporately managed devices.
 For commonwealth entities, non-sensitive data is marked as OFFICIAL.

-This pattern does not discuss Agency policy surrounding the use of personally/privately-owed devices.
+This pattern does not discuss organisation policy surrounding the use of personally/privately-owed devices.
 The following guidance from the ACSC for OFFICIAL and PROTECTED BYOD implementation is:

 - Legal advice is sought prior to allowing privately-owned mobile devices to access systems or data (**ISM** control 1297)
 - Personnel accessing OFFICIAL and PROTECTED systems or data using a privately-owned mobile device use an ACSC approved platform, a security configuration in accordance with ACSC guidance and have enforced separation of work data from any personal data (**ISM** control 1400)

-The Protected Utility blueprint does not specify any particular BYOD solution, allowing Agencies to implement a solution that best meets their needs.
+The Protected Utility blueprint does not specify any particular BYOD solution, allowing organisations to implement a solution that best meets their needs.

 The technical controls that are described in this document have been grouped into two options that can be implemented together or separately, to provide various BYOD use cases: